abeluck/qubes-tor/README.md

 Due to the nature of the Tor network, only IPv4 TCP and DNS traffic is allowed.
 All non-DNS UDP and IPv6 traffic is silently dropped.

+See [this article](http://theinvisiblethings.blogspot.com/2011/09/playing-with-qubes-networking-for-fun.html) for a description of the concept, architecture, and the original implementation.

 ## Warning + Disclaimer

 1. Qubes TorVM is produced independently from the Tor(R) anonymity software and